7.1 Binary tree¶

 None

-- The height of a binary tree: The number of edges passed from the root node to the farthest leaf node.
+- The height of a binary tree: The number of edges from the root node to the farthest leaf node.

-- The depth of a node: The number of edges passed from the root node to the node.
+- The depth of a node: The number of edges from the root node to the node.

 - The height of a node: The number of edges from the farthest leaf node to the node.